A historic spa inn that is a pioneer in Calistoga, famous for its mud baths.

-The owner changed in 2019, and the new history is about to start.
+The owner changed in 2019 and a new history is about to begin.

 Old Faithful Geyser of California